hkspm-yp/Astro-e-calendar/README.md

 In the remaining case where the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be marked as level 1.

-For Uranus and Neptune (i.e.: j=5 and 6, defined in a python list), the events will always be marked as level 3.
+For Uranus and Neptune (i.e.: j=5 and 6, defined in a Python list), the events will always be marked as level 3.

 ## Updates

-- Solar Eclipse is included, but please see the explanation.
+- Solar eclipse is included, but please see the explanation below.
+- Lunar appulse is limited to specific conditions, please see the explanation below.

 ## Remarks, Limitations and Possible Future Updates

 - Meteor shower data is obtained by reading HTML data from the IMO website.
-It provides information of current year only.
+It provides information on the current year only.
 To get IMO's prediction, please check IMO's Meteor Shower Calendar.
-IMO has an API for program access but it doesn't work well at the time of creating this program.

 - The coordinates of stars (RA, DEC) are referred to their position in 2022.
-For higher precision appusle between stars, occultation, etc, please update the coordinates manually to obtain J(now), it can be found online or from Stellarium.
-By specifying their proper motion, the latest coordinates can be computed in future update.
+For higher precision appulse between stars, occultation, etc, please update the coordinates manually to obtain J(now), it can be found online or from Stellarium.
+By specifying their proper motion, the latest coordinates can be computed in future updates.

-- An occultation event will be marked if the appusle between the stars or planets and the moon is less than 0.25 degrees.
+- An occultation event will be marked if the appulse between the stars or planets and the moon is less than 0.25 degrees.
 This number can be refined.

 - The earliest or latest sunrise and sunset time are not the same for different latitudes.
 ```python